NixOS/nix/doc/manual/src/glossary.md

 - [store derivation output reference]{#gloss-store-derivation-output-reference}

-  The string resulting from concatenating three things:
+  The string resulting from the concatenation of:

   - The path to a [store derivation](#gloss-store-derivation)
   - The character `^`